Request demo

 What are the goals of NDC?

-The idea behind NDC is to enhance the communication capabilities between airlines and travel agents and to make the standard accessible to any third party stakeholder to implement and use.
-These being intermediaries, IT-providers or non IATA members.
-NDC aims for transforming the way airline products are retailed to corporations, leisure and business travellers.
-NDC also has the aim to replace the old data formats, which are spread out between GDS, airline and settlement organisations, leaving airlines with only a part of the truth in their own systems, limiting them to sell only tickets and some predefined additional services via well known sales channels, which are controlled by third party organisations.
+The idea behind NDC is to enhance the communication capabilities between airlines and travel agents and to make the standard accessible to any third-party stakeholder to implement and use.
+These are intermediaries, IT providers, or non-IATA members.
+NDC aims to transform the way airline products are retailed to corporations, leisure travelers, and business travelers.
+NDC also has the aim to replace the old data formats, which are spread out between GDS, airline and settlement organisations, leaving airlines with only a part of the truth in their own systems, limiting them to selling only tickets and some predefined additional services via well known sales channels, which are controlled by third-party organisations.

 Who is involved in NDC?